hydroper-jet/compiler/todo/symbols.md

 * [ ] Default value
 * [ ] Property resolution
   * Take care with unresolved parts (consult symbol-operations.md for cases)
+  * Return a `Result` that throws `PropertyResolutionError::AmbiguousReference` and `PropertyResolutionError::DeferVerification` variants.
 * [ ] `property_is_visible(&scope)`